lin557/DPlayer-Lite/docs/guide.md

 ## Live

-You can use DPlayer in live, but if you want live danmaku, you should prepare a WebSocket backend yourself.
+You can use DPlayer in live.

 <DPlayer :options="{
     live: true,